What are the Top 10 Accounting & Finance Certifications?

 Certified Public Accountant (CPA) Certification

 The Certified Public Accountant (CPA) certification is one of the most important certifications for accountants and is also significant for a finance career path.
-For a career in accounting, the CPA a ‘must have’ accounting certification.
+For a career in accounting, the CPA is virtually a “must have” certification.
 Many employers list it as a requirement for accounting positions.
 The CPA program covers topics such as auditing, attestation, financial accounting and reporting, business environment and concepts, as well as regulation.

-The CPA does not have any levels and has a ‘single exam’ that consists of four sections.
+The CPA does not have any levels and has a single exam that consists of four sections.
 Each of these four sections is tested separately, acting as their own exam.
-Completing the entire program can cost anything from $1,000 to $3,000 depending on the jurisdiction and study program (self-study or live classes).
+Completing the entire program can cost anywhere from $1,000 to $3,000, depending on the jurisdiction and study program (self-study or live classes).
 However, accounting companies, especially the big four accounting firms, often pay for their employees CPA fees.
 The pass rate for the CPA exam is usually around 50%.